rbms-bsc/DCRMR/_pages/Phys-desc/Color-content.md

 >Details of color content: <CITE>Illustrations are hand colored, as issued</CITE>
 >(*Comment*: Title contains statement “embellished with colored engravings”)

-<a name="6.23.32.5">6.23.32.5</a> If there is strong evidence that some exemplars of the manifestation were issued with hand coloring applied before distribution, and some without, record this information as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) instead of as color content (see [6.235.33.2](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.2)).
+<a name="6.23.32.5">6.23.32.5</a> If there is strong evidence that some exemplars of the manifestation were issued with hand coloring applied before distribution, and some without, record this information as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) instead of as Color content (see [6.235.33.2](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.2)).

-<a name="6.23.32.2">6.23.32.2</a> Make a note on the presence or absence of hand coloring in an item if considered important (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).
+<a name="6.23.32.2">6.23.32.2</a> Record the presence or absence of hand coloring in an item if considered important (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 ## 6.23.33 Color of base material